bacalhau-project/docs.bacalhau.org/docs/examples/data-engineering/blockchain-etl/index.md

 journalctl -u prysm -f
 ```

-Prysm will need to finish synchronising before geth will start syncronising.
+Prysm will need to finish synchronising before geth will start synchronising.

 In Prysm you will see lots of log messages saying: `Synced new block`, and in Geth you will see: `Syncing beacon headers    downloaded=11,920,384 left=4,054,753  eta=2m25.903s`.
 This tells you how long it will take to sync the beacons.
 Once that's done, get will start synchronising the blocks.